-Part 1: The best Kung Pao chicken recipe
+Part 1: In search of the tastiest Kung Pao chicken recipe

 Kung Pao chicken (Diced chicken with peppers and peanuts) is the most recognizable Chinese stir-fry dish in the world.
-It is available pretty much in every country and often strongly associated with Chinese heritage.
 It has become part of the stable of the American-style Chinese food with its own interpretation.
 Kung Pao chicken is also popular in Southeast Asian countries where many Chinese live.

 I carried out a number of tests to find out the differences between recipes, ingredients and the method of cooking.
 Finally, I have drawn the conclusion on how to cook the best authentic Kung Pao chicken.

-I replicated each of these recipes and learnt a great deal of the fine art of cooking them.
+I replicated each of these recipes and learned a great deal of the fine art of cooking them.
 I want to share my insights with you here.